 CANCELLATIONS & REFUNDS

-Upon payment of the $1,000 per person deposit, all reservations are subject to the cancellation provisions set forth below and by which the passenger agrees to be bound.
+Upon payment of the per person deposit, all reservations are subject to the cancellation provisions set forth below and by which the passenger agrees to be bound.
 Cancellations shall not be in effect until they are received in writing and confirmed by the National Trust for Historic Preservation.
 Final payments will be due at 120 days prior to departure, the final payment is 100% refundable, as well as the deposit, until 95 days prior to the tour departure, if reserved by January 31, 2021.
 Refundable deposit only applies to NEW bookings.

 Depart the U.S.

 Upon arrival, transfer to the Grand Union Hotel located within the historic center of the city.